Chapter 3 *

 Consciousness returns.
 Slowly, moment by moment.
 Awareness takes longer.
 What happened?
-There is no conceivable explanation as to why this happened.
+There’s no conceivable explanation as to why this happened.
 Or why I’m now strapped to a chair in total darkness.
-I can open my eyes, but there is nothing to see.
+I can open my eyes, but there’s nothing to see.
 Wiggling my fingers and toes are possible, but I’m held in place by tape, or something.
 I know I’m alone.
 Well, given the revelations of this day, I believe I’m alone.
 That guy was HUGE.
 Big, BIG, bigger than anyone I’ve ever seen.
 I was like a rag doll in his arm.
 He wasn’t an empath, I felt his presence.

 There’s knowledge that Mr. MacGyver knew this was happening.
 That apology.
 'I'm sorry,' said to me.
 WHY?
 Is this some form of weird test?
 Or perhaps I somehow failed.
 This could be the beginning of the end.

 Minutes, hours pass.
 I have to pee.
 “I have to pee, can someone help me!”
 The plaintive call is unanswered.